 Completing the Mitchell Scholarship Application

 The applicant is solely responsible for ensuring all necessary materials are received and for submitting his or her application on time, including the receipt of recommendations.
-For full-time undergraduate students, your campus deadline for an institutional endorsement will be earlier than the Mitchell Scholarship application deadline, and in some cases, may be much earlier.
+For all undergraduate students, your campus deadline for an institutional endorsement will be earlier than the Mitchell Scholarship application deadline, and in some cases, may be much earlier.
 Please seek out the campus fellowship advisor for these details before starting the application process.
-Graduate students, part-time students, and non-students do not submit insitutional endorsements.
+Graduate students and non-students do not submit insitutional endorsements.